redguy/IRLib/README.txt

+This version has all protocols except for NEC ripped out to save space.
+Ripping done by Bob Koutsky <redguy@secretcult.org>

 IRLib – an Arduino library for infrared encoding and decoding Version 1.1 april 2013
 Copyright 2013 by Chris Young http://cyborg5.com